Excursions from Inverness

 Inverness excursions and sightseeing

 The city of Inverness is not very big.
-It is located on the River Ness and its mouth on the Moray Firth.
+It lies on the River Ness and its confluence with the Moray Firth.
 Inverness is the capital of the Highlands.
 We take half a day to see the city.
-The city center is not very big, so you can easily get to know it on a leisurely walk past Inverness Castle, the center with its shops, pubs and restaurants, and the churches on either side of the River Ness.
-We only skip the botanical garden, because our time is too short.
+Its city center is not too big, so you can get to know it on a walk.
+Inverness Castle, the center with its shops, Pubs and restaurants and we look at the churches on either side of the River Ness.
+Our time is just not enough for the botanical garden.

 You can find a detailed description of our tour of Inverness under this link.